 - A road test is performed to ensure correct operation

 - Performance vehicles may be fitted with thicker sway bars to counteract more cornering force - this will make the vehicle feel stiffer and is completely normal.

 - Many 4x4 vehicles will have softer sway bars to allow for more suspension travel off-road, or will have disconnected sway bars to allow for the maximum travel of suspension components.

-  How important is this repair?
+How important is a sway bar repair?

 Replacing a faulty sway bar will return your vehicle's handling back to factory specification, making it more predictable to drive.

 This is especially important in wet weather or on roads with a loose surface, as any small variations can cause your vehicle to lose control and possibly cause an accident.